okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 ### Using Neo4j in graph analysis

-If you plan to use [Neo4j](https://neo4j.com/) in your analysis and if you don't have Neo4j installed, the easiest way to put it running is using its `Docker` image.
+If you plan to use [Neo4j](https://neo4j.com/) in your analysis and you don't have Neo4j installed, the easiest way to put it running is using its `Docker` image.

+If you prefer to install it in a traditional installation, please refer to Neo4j website for more information about [installation steps](https://neo4j.com/) and after install it, skip to [Configuring Environment](#configuring-environment).

+#### Install via Docker

 Assuming you already have Docker installed, you just need to grab Neo4j image using: